elo33011/netascode_campus_design/design.md

 # Automation Native Network Design Explain

-This is a sample network design to demonstrate how an automation native network design should look like.
-Automation native is a design approach which incorporates the elements required by network automation into design process.
-These elements are: Determinsitic Topology, Abstraction, Machine-Friendly interfaces & structured data, Unique source of truth, Declarative state and Streaming Telemetry.
+This is a sample enterprise network design to demonstrate how an automation native network design should look like.
+Automation native design approach incorporates the following elements required by network automation into the classic design process.

+- **Determinsitic Topology**: One repeatable pattern, applied consistently everywhere it occurs
+- **Abstraction**: Devices generalized into reusable roles, not configured one by one
+- **Machine-Friendly interfaces & structured data**: Intent captured as schema-validated data, not prose or diagrams
+- **Unique source of truth**: Each fact lives in exactly one place, never restated elsewhere.
+- **Declarative state**: State the desired end result; automation works out the steps
+- **Streaming Telemetry**: Live device state flows back continuously, not checked on demand

-## Difference between traditional and automation native design approach
+## Difference between traditional and automation native network design approach

 # Traditional vs Automation-Native Network Design Flow